omichelsen/compare-versions/README.md

 [![Build Status](https://img.shields.io/travis/omichelsen/compare-versions/master.svg)](https://travis-ci.org/omichelsen/compare-versions)
 [![Coverage Status](https://coveralls.io/repos/omichelsen/compare-versions/badge.svg?branch=master&service=github)](https://coveralls.io/github/omichelsen/compare-versions?branch=master)

 Compare [semver](http://semver.org/) version strings to find greater, equal or lesser.
-Runs in the browser as well as node.js/iojs.
+Runs in the browser as well as Node.js/React Native etc. Has no dependencies and is tiny (<600 bytes gzipped).

 This library supports the full semver specification, including comparing versions with different number of digits like `1.0.0`, `1.0`, `1`, and pre-release versions like `1.0.0-alpha`.
 Also supports wildcards for minor and patch version like `1.0.x` or `1.0.*`.
 Any leading `v` is ignored.